vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 The configuration file is referenced by both following CANoe use cases (Desktop Edition and Server Edition).

 #### CANoe Desktop Edition
-Load the `CANoe_vCAN_configuration.cfg` from the `demos/CANoe` directory and start the measurement.
+Load the `CANoe_vcan_configuration.cfg` from the `demos/CANoe` directory and start the measurement.
 Optionally you can also start the test unit execution of the `CAN_and_CAN_FD` test configuration.

 While the demo is running these tests should be successful.